shuu-wasseo/habitmap-docs/src/commands/map.md

 ```
 ![output of "hbmp map -y 1969 habit1". due to site limitations, we will only be able to display the output through an image.](red.jpg)
 as you can see, the one square is now red.
+while this is the basic use of the ([colors]) parameter, we can still take this to another level.

 colors can also take as many arguments as you would like. if there are multiple arguments, each column will be the same color, and the order of the colors is the same order in which they would be entered.